Adsum Insights Blog

 leadership: developing others/building teams

 Leaders are starting to place more emphasis on performance and career conversations with their teams.
-The motivations vary... investing in talent, charging up the environment with a development focus, attempting to reduce turnover...but, I see a lot of leaders doing a lot of things right.

 Then, far too often, something curious happens.

-In my view, the reason is leaders are dropping the ball...right at the goal line...by failing to complete the critical last step: they are not putting accountability for performance and career growth back on the employee at the end of the discussion.
+In my view, the reason is that leaders are dropping the ball...right at the goal line...by failing to complete the critical last step: they are not putting accountability for performance and career growth back on the employee at the end of the discussion.

 The good news is there is a stone simple fix that works most of the time.

 So how can leaders stop fumbling at the goal line on performance/career discussions and really punch it in to drive development outcomes?
-After every performance or career conversation ask the employees, within a week, to send you an email where they:

 Each element plays an important role and should not be excluded.

-What They Heard.
+Summarize What They Heard.
 This step is perhaps the most critical of the three.
 I have worked with so many leaders who insist they were direct in the conversation about the employee's gaps, but when I talk to the employee, s/he tells me the boss thinks they are doing great!

 But many leaders also bear responsibility for the disconnect.
 They worry they might offend or lose the person or just that the message might affect their ongoing relationship.
-So they decide they can't be "too negative."
+They decide they can't be "too negative."
 As a result, they put 30 qualifiers on what they say which creates so much "noise" that the signal...the message about the development areas...gets lost.

 By asking the employee to summarize what they heard about their strengths and development needs that were discussed, you can be sure the right messages got through.
 If they miss something, including how great you said they were in certain areas, you can fine-tune their summary to ensure clarity and the right emphasis.

-Their Action Plan.
+Lay-Out Their Action Plan.
 Asking employees to put an action plan together to respond to the feedback sends the message that performance improvement and career growth are theirs to manage.
 If they are going to manage it, it is wise to have a plan vs. leaving it to chance.
 This step should help get that plan created.

 Asking the employee to come back in a week with their summary of what they heard, their action plan, and the support they want from you will correct the disconnect for 85-90% of employees and result in more rapid performance and career development progress.

 Believe it or not, despite explicitly asking for it, about 10-15% of employees with not send you that email.
 They won't summarize what they heard, nor will they make a plan, nor be clear with you on the support they want.
-This suggests they might not be willing to acknowledge the problems and gaps, nor take responsibility for fixing them.
-They might, in their heart of hearts, not even believe they can fix them.

 Dennis Adsit, Ph.D. is the President of Adsum Insights and designer of The First 100 Days and Beyond, a consulting service for leaders in transition who want or need to get off to the best possible start in their new job.